Assuming Equal Concentrations And Complete Dissociation

 • Q: How do I know if an acid or base is strong or weak?

 A: Memorize the common strong acids and bases.
-If it's not on that list, it's likely weak.
-You can also look up Ka or Kb values; strong acids have very large Ka values, and strong bases have very large Kb values.
+Because of that, if it's not on that list, it's likely weak.
+You can also look up Ka or Kb values; strong acids have very large Ka values, and strong bases have very large Kb values The details matter here..

 • Q: What are activity coefficients, and why are they important?